ShaynaHuang0120/2022Spring_Finals/Final Report.md

 #### 2.1.1.
 Hypothesis: Fewer pit stops give the driver a better rank in each race

-The following boxplot shows the distribution of position for drivers taking different number of pit stop.
+The following boxplot shows the distribution of position for drivers taking a different number of pit stops.
 As we can see, drivers taking 1 pit stop usually get position around 7, and it goes up to around 9 and 10 for drivers taking more than 1 pit stop.

 ![](https://imgur.com/rkg3PXE.png)

 The results prove that the less the total pit stops take, the higher rank the drivers get.
-Since pit stops ranging from 1 to 3 have better interpretation of the correlation, we then focus on drivers taking 1, 2 or 3 pit stops to do the following detailed analysis.
+Since pit stops ranging from 1 to 3 have a better interpretation of the correlation, we then focus on drivers taking 1, 2, or 3 pit stops to do the following detailed analysis.
-For drivers taking 1 pit stop, the distribution of rank concentrates on rank 1 to 10, and the concentrated distribution extends to 1 to 13 for drivers taking 2 pit stop.
+For drivers taking 1 pit stop, the distribution of rank concentrates on ranks 1 to 10, and the concentrated distribution extends to 1 to 13 for drivers taking 2 pit stops.
-However, when drivers take 3 pit stop, their ranks are mainly distributed from rank 10 to 15.
+However, when drivers take 3 pit stops, their ranks are mainly distributed from ranks 10 to 15.
 The results prove the positive relationship between pit stop counts and positions.

 ![](https://imgur.com/5PZRGWr.png)

 ![](https://imgur.com/GHVgd9A.png)